ganeti/instance-cloudimage/README.md

 It is expected that the image contains a system supported by [cloud-init](https://cloud-init.io/) which does take care of e.g. expanding the root filesystem to the full disk size upon first boot and also configure basic elements like networking.

 Configuration details of the instance itself should be retrieved from Ganeti's metadata-daemon (`metad`).
+This may require modification of Ganeti itself, which will be documented here if needed.

 ### Variants